-BLOOMINGTON, Ill.— For a politico like Illinois Wesleyan University student Michael Kistner ’15, being part of the action as a country moves toward independence is the opportunity of a lifetime.
+BLOOMINGTON, Ill.— For a politico like Illinois Wesleyan University student Michael Kistner ’15, being part of a country's vote for independence was the opportunity of a lifetime.

-Kistner is currently interning for the Minister of Public Health in Scotland.
-A political science and English writing double major, Kistner is in Scotland to study abroad at the University of Edinburgh.
-As part of his study abroad experience, he’s serving as a research assistant for the public health minister, Michael Matheson, a member of the Scottish National Party (SNP).
+Kistner interned for the Minister of Public Health in Scotland last year.
+A political science major, Kistner was in Scotland to study abroad at the University of Edinburgh.
+As part of his study abroad experience, he served as a research assistant for the public health minister, Michael Matheson, a member of the Scottish National Party (SNP).

-In September 2014, Scotland, which along with England, Wales and Northern Ireland makes up the United Kingdom, will hold a referendum to determine independence from the UK, dissolving its 300-year political union with England.
+Scotland will hold a referendum Sept.
+18 to determine independence from the United Kingdom, dissolving its 300-year political union with England.

-“Because I work for a Minister, I literally have a desk only a few feet away from the First Minister of Scotland (the head of the Scottish government),” said Kistner, a Bloomington, Ill. native.
+“Because I worked for a Minister, I literally had a desk only a few feet away from the First Minister of Scotland (the head of the Scottish government),” said Kistner, a Bloomington, Ill. native.
 “I’ve been able to hear stories from people who have been members of the SNP since the 1970s, when they were a tiny minority party and independence seemed like a far-off dream.

 “The excitement and energy surrounding the upcoming referendum, which for some people represents a lifetime’s work of trying to make this happen, is incredible,” he added.
 “Being part of such a momentous time in a country’s political history seems almost unreal.”

 Because Scotland’s legal system has remained separate from those of the other UK countries, its political system has some distinct differences from both the UK and the U.S.